CBS-HPC/.github/profile/GrantApp.md

 # Applying for ressources in 6 Simple Steps

-If you have any furhter questions you are welcome to contact [RDM Support.](rmd@cbs.dk)
+If you have any further questions you are welcome to contact [RDM Support](rmd@cbs.dk).

 ### Step 1: Select "Apply for resources" on the UCloud frontpage
 ![](grant1.PNG)